HieuMeKu7/HerBirthday/README.md

 6. Save Progress (Persistence)
-Chat progress, nickname, and state must be saved in browser localStorage so that if a user reloads, they see the same chat and nickname.
+Chat progress, nickname, and state must be saved in browser localStorage so that if the user reloads, they see the same chat and nickname.

-Each character’s state is separate.
+The character's state is saved.

 Optional future: Save to a cloud backend (e.g. Firebase) for cross-device play.